kayleedirecto/RocketryApogeePredictor/README.md

 The *thrustCurve.py* script will interpolate the downloaded thrust curve CSV to generate more thrust data points at smaller time intervals.
 It will then calculate the MFR at those same time intervals.
 The integral of the MFR should be within 2% relative error of the fuel mass, otherwise the file will not save, and investigation will be needed.

 ### 2. Running the main simulation

+Now you can run the main simulation using *ApogeePredictor.py*!
+The only things that need to be changed are the rocket and launch parameters class initializations for each rocket launch you would like to simulate, found in the main function of *ApogeePredictor.py*.

+1. Change the rocket class initialization to your rocket's parameters.

+2. Change the launch parameters class initialization to your launch parameters.

+3. Run the simulation.

+The script will output multiple plots: 1) the position, velocity, and acceleration of the rocket over time, 2) the rocket mass over time, and 3) the drag, thrust, and gravity of the rocket over time.
+The script will also output the apogee prediction, maximum velocity, and maximum acceleration of the rocket flight.